zenakhane/api-creation-workshop/create-a-basic-api.md

 * Forking and cloning this repository,
 * creating a file called `index.js` (the file is created already in this repo)
-* instantiate a npm package
+* instantiating a npm package
 * installing `ExpressJS`
 * open VSCode
 * add the `node_modules` folder to your `.gitignore` file
-* setup a basic express instance.
+* setup a basic express instance (the code for that is below).

-By using these commands:
+Use these commands:

 ```
 touch index.js